elringus/unity-google-drive/README.md

   - Click **Save**;
   - Close the appeared popup and click [**Download JSON** button](https://i.gyazo.com/d6b620221f1326aada98b02e011b9094.png) to get the credentials JSON file.
 - Return to Unity editor, open Google Drive settings and click **Parse generic credentials JSON file**; select the downloaded credentials JSON file;
-- When under .NET 3.5 scripting runtime, make sure to set API compatibility level to the **full .NET 2.0 profile** (not subset) to prevent [JSON parsing issues](https://github.com/Elringus/UnityGoogleDrive/issues/6) on AOT platforms.

 ## Additional setup for iOS and Android
 - In the Unity editor navigate to `Edit -> Settings -> Google Drive`, click **Manage Google Drive API app** web-browser will open URL to manage the console app that was created during the initial setup;